 You’ll eat in the living-dining area, with the cavernous sense of scale adding atmosphere to any occasion.
 For an al-fresco alternative, pop out through the double doors to the first-floor deck and feast in the fresh Lakeland air.

-Change the scene at The Gate Inn, serving potted local rabbit, pickled vegetables, wild-nettle soup and seared red mullet with real ale – to rave reviews.
+Change the scene at The Gate Inn, serving local meats, pickled vegetables, fruity desserts – to rave reviews.
 For an oriental option, try the Platinum Chinese or, for pizza and pasta, pop down to the Villa Bianca Restaurant in Penrith.

-The Grotto sleeps 12 to 18 guests in six en-suite bedrooms and four sofa beds.
-Exquisite rooms come fitted in oak with spots on the ceiling and wood on the floor.
-Drift off to the large flat-screen TVs and wake to the warmth of the en-suite underfloor-heated wet rooms with walk-in showers.
+The Grotto sleeps up to 20 in seven en-suite bedrooms and four sofa beds.
+Exquisite rooms come fitted in bamboo with spots on the ceiling and wood on the floor.
+Drift off to the large flat-screen TVs and wake before feeling the warmth of the en-suite underfloor-heated wet rooms with walk-in showers.

-On the ground floor, bedrooms 1, 2, 3 and 4 comprise large Double beds, flat-screen TVs showing Freeview, and wet-room en-suites with walk-in showers.
+On the ground floor, bedroom 1, 2, and 3 comprise large double beds, whilst bedroom 4 has a super king, flat-screen TVs showing Freeview, and en-suites with walk-in showers.
 Bedrooms and en-suites also feature underfloor heating.
-You’ll even find the equipped gym featuring flat-screen TV with Freeview, as well as a separate WC and utility room with washing machine and dryer.

 Among the thick rugs, the fitted wood, the spa-like bathrooms, the skylights and the spotlights, luxury is as deep as your sleep here.
 In this relaxed rural setting, only the breeze through the boughs delays your dreams.